 d.
 Civil reforms.

-Some of the things they got involved with:
+Some of the things they got involved with.

-The Passover was to be kept.
-Some 33,000 bulls and 2,600 small cattle were sacrificed during the Passover.
-It’s said that a total of 41,400 beasts were killed during Passover.
-Josiah turned to the Lord with all of his heart, soul and mind.
-He diligently sought after God.
-But it didn’t last long.
+The Passover was to be kept and some thirty-three thousand bulls and two-thousand six-hundred small cattle were sacrificed during the Passover.
+It’s said that a total of forty-one thousand four hundred beasts were killed during Passover.
+Josiah turned to the Lord with all of his heart, soul, and mind.
+He diligently sought after God but it didn’t last long.
 Therefore, there was going to be retribution upon the rebellious.

 Josiah lost his life because he didn’t listen to God.
-This is one of the things Jeremiah laments about in chapter 35.
+This is one of the things Jeremiah laments about in Jeremiah 35.
 Pharaoh Neco didn’t want to fight Josiah.
 He was journeying from Egypt to Carchemish to join the Assyrians in their battle against the Babylonians.
-Neco told Josiah, 2 Chronicles 35:21.
+Neco told Josiah, 2 Chronicles 35:21, but Josiah didn’t heed the warning.
+They met on the plain of Megiddo and Josiah loses the battle and later dies of the wounds he received in battle.

 a.
 Jehoahaz, also called Shallum.